mxsjoberg/michaelsjoberg.com/public/posts/a-deep-dive-into-computer-vision.md

 $$x' = \frac{f'}{Z_{1}} X_{1} = \frac{f'}{Z_{2}} X_{2}$$

-A stereo image (two images), can be used to recover depth information, where points project to same location in one image but to different locations in the other image.
+A stereo image (two images) can be used to recover depth information, where points project to same location in one image but to different locations in the other image.
 Two images can be used to measure how far each point are from each other in each image (different viewpoint, need to solve correspondence problem).
 This is useful for:

 - path planning and collision avoidance
 - virtual advertising